vibhav232/maths4/README.md

-MathProblems
+# MathProblems

-GTU Sem 4 Maths Equations Solver in Python
+## GTU Sem 4 Maths Equations Solver in Python
 They are not completely tested.

-Can give false results.
+They can give false results.
 Thank You.